Secret Perk: How to Get $200 Worth of “Room Service” With This Card

 Add your Platinum Card to UberEats and you can receive $15 Uber credits for US rides or UberEats every month.
 Plus, you’ll get a bonus $20 in December for a total of $35.
 That’s up to $200 in credits for Uber rides or UberEats annually.

 Keep in mind, you’re not supposed to get this credit outside the US.
-I paid for my Warsaw “room service” with my Chase Sapphire Preferred to earn 2X Chase Ultimate Rewards points per $1 on this travel (Uber) purchase, with no foreign transaction fee!
+I paid for my Warsaw “room service” with my Chase Sapphire Preferred Card to earn 2X Chase Ultimate Rewards points per $1 on this travel (Uber) purchase, with no foreign transaction fee!

 But when you’re traveling within the US, consider using your AMEX Platinum for food that might be tastier and delivered quicker than traditional room service.
 The drawback, of course, is that you’ll have to step outside the hotel for a moment.
 But if that’s not a deal breaker, you’ll have a discount on food delivery each month!